thiagodasilva/ansible-saio/README.md

  1. `ls /mnt/swiftonfile`

 ### Configuration Options:
 You can set a few options to change how the VM is provisioned.
 In `global_vars.yml`, you can set if you want Swift-on-File configured or not and what storage policy should be set as the default.
-In the `Vagrantfile`, you can choose to provision either a Fedora VM or a CentOS-7 VM.

 #### Hummingbird setup
 To test the hummingbird branch; in `global_vars.yml`, set `configure_hummingbird` to `yes` before running `vagrant up`.
 Once vagrant is done provisioning, run the following: